SinisterSpatula/RetroflagGpiGuides/AdvancedControlFramework.md

 # Advanced Controller Framework

-The Advanced Controller Framework is a combination of xboxdrv driver and scripts which when installed which allow the GPi controls to be remapped to virtually any standalone emulator.
+The Advanced Controller Framework is a combination of xboxdrv driver and scripts which when installed allow the GPi controls to be remapped to virtually any standalone emulator.
 This not only allows full button/dpad compatibility but also allows for hotkeys and even additional buttons that aren’t present in the GPi case (such as L2 and R2).
 Wherever possible, the hotkeys have been mapped to mimic Libretro controls, i.e. select+start to exit, select+R to save state, etc.
 You will find a script installed in the Retropie section of Emulation Station, called Controllertools/control_updater_menu, which will allow you to download updates to the control scheme.
-This way, rather than downloading a new GPi image or installing the software yourself, you can download new controller setups or even support for additional emulators.
+This way, rather than downloading a new GPi image, you can download new controller setups or even support for additional emulators.

-You can install this on your own custom image, see: [Advanced Controlls Framework Install guide](https://sinisterspatula.github.io/RetroflagGpiGuides/Controls_Updater_Menu)
+You can install this on your own custom image, see: [Advanced Controlls Framework Install guide](https://sinisterspatula.github.io/RetroflagGpiGuides/Controls_Updater_Menu) and some pre-made images already have it installed.

 The script has the following menu items: